sam-621/nextjs-13-starter/src/core/guards/README.md

 # Constants

-folder to storage your guards to manage the security, protected routes, user roles, etc...
+Folder to store your guards to manage the security, protected routes, user roles, etc...

 ## File example